 ½ tbsp vanilla

 2 ½ tbsp hot water or hot milk (or more as required, up to 1/4 c)

-Pour into prepared 2 8 inch cake pans (sprayed with oil and then dusted with cocoa powder) and bake at 180 degrees centigrade / 350Fdegrees for 45 minutes or until a toothpick inserted into the middle comes out clean.
+Pour into prepared 2 8 inch cake pans.
+Place each pan onto a baking sheet.
+Pour water into the baking sheet until it comes up 2-3 cm on the side of the cake pans.
+Place into oven and bake at 180 degrees centigrade / 350F degrees for 45 minutes or until a toothpick inserted into the middle comes out clean.
 You may also use a single large cake pan.
 Cool cake on a cooling rack, top down to help flatten the top (there will be a round top.)